Lab-Brat/flask_masque/README.md

 ## Introduction
 Web application for recording and cataloging infrastructure components (VMs or containers).
 Stack: Python (Flask, psycopg2, SQLAlchemy, pytest) PostgreSQL, HTML, CSS, Javascript, Docker, Docker-Compose, Jenkins.
-App can be deployed either by an Ansible playbook on a virtual machine (Alma Linux 8) or in a container form using Docker.
+App can be deployed either by an Ansible playbook on a virtual machine (Alma Linux 8) or in a Docker container.

 ## Configuration
 Web app relies on environmental variables for it's configuration.
 They should be configured by the user in ```.env```, which will be read by Docker-Comose.